ceammc/SwiftRNBO/README.md

 ## Supported platfroms

 iOS, macOS and tvOS are fully supported.
-However, all platform limitations are applied, for example there is no audio input or MIDI on tvOS.
+However, all universal platform restrictions apply, such as tvOS lacking audio input and MIDI.

 ## Starting from a sample project